ccleberg/cmc.pub/content/blog/2023-09-19-audit-sql-scripts.md

 # Overview

 When you have to scope a database into your engagement, you may be curious how to best extract the information from the database.
-While there are numerous different methods to extract this type of information, I\'m going to show an example of how to gather all users and privileges from three main database types: Oracle, Microsoft SQL, and MySQL.
+While there are numerous different methods to extract this type of information, I'm going to show an example of how to gather all users and privileges from three main database
+types: Oracle, Microsoft SQL, and MySQL.

 # Oracle

 You can use the following SQL script to see all users and their privileges in an Oracle database:

 ``` sql
 SELECT